iamvee2/Flip-Cards-/README.md

 Reduced customer retention and engagement.

 Proposed Solutions and Value Propositions:

-Subscription-Based Services: Regular delivery of personalized greeting cards tailored to specific occasions.
+Subscription-Based Services where Regular delivery of personalized greeting cards are tailored to specific occasions.

-Eco-Friendly Products: Use of sustainable materials to appeal to environmentally conscious customers.
+Eco-Friendly Products where Use of sustainable materials is used to appeal to environmentally conscious customers.

-Personalized Designs: Handcrafted and customizable cards to cater to individual preferences.
+Personalized Designs where Handcrafted and customizable cards to cater to individual preferences.

 4. Process and Methodology-